hhru/api/docs_eng/authorization.md

 * [user authorization](#get-auth)
 * [application authorization](#get-client-auth)

-The application authorization token is required for requests to resources that do not require user authorization.

 Registered application can ask hh.ru users for permission to access their personal data without getting and storing their user name and password.